deltaz0/deltaz0.github.io/index.md

 PhD candidate, graduate researcher
 University of North Texas Computer Science

 I am a third year PhD student at the University of North Texas in Denton, TX.
-You can find me working in the <a href="https://larc.unt.edu/">Laboratory for Recreational Computing</a> or the <a href="http://www.xrezlab.com/">xREZ Art+Science Lab</a>.
+You can find me working in the [Laboratory for Recreational Computing](https://larc.unt.edu/) or the [xREZ Art+Science Lab](http://www.xrezlab.com/).

-I also produce digital audio, with a focus in electronic music, under the name <a href="http://www.soundcloud.com/delta-z">Delta Z</a>.
+I also produce digital audio, with a focus in electronic music, under the name [Delta Z](http://www.soundcloud.com/delta-z).

 I spend most of my time doing academic research.
 My career goal is to continue doing so.
 The topics of my research include game programming, digital audio simulation & synthesis, machine learning, meshing, experimental HCI, psychoacoustics & audiation, and VR psychology.